justfoolingaround/animdl/readme.md

 - Doesn't make a single unnecessary request; the official site may make 1k requests, this tool makes 3~5.
 - Doesn't use any heavy dependencies such as Selenium or Javascript Evaluators.
 - Effectively bypasses DRMs in several streaming sites.
-- Integrates AnimeFillerList so that the user can filter out any fillers from downloading or streaming.
 - Integrates powerful, fast and efficient internal HLS downloader.
 - Only tool in existence to bypass [9Anime](https://9anime.to)'s cloudflare protection.
 - Operates with full efficiency and speed by using Python's generator functions to their full capacity.